Ascend/pytorch/docs/en/installation_guide/installation_description.md

 ## Installation Methods

-This guide provides offline installation (whl) and source code installation methods.
+This guide provides offline installation (Whl) and source code installation methods.
 You can choose the method for installing the PyTorch framework and the torch_npu plugin based on actual requirements, and the two installation methods are not required to be the same.